SayeVikram/travel-share-prototype/README.md

 As for when a user signs up/signs in, then I could just navigate to the nested ContentStack in the authstack

+FOR NOW, first make a really simple skeleton UI -> read through supabase docs about userauth -> have that set up to "complete" functionality for everything in the AuthStack